blaxx/sling-todo/README.md

 # Sling TODO

-A TODO List application in the spirit of TODO MVC illustrating the basics of Sling based application development.
+A TODO List application in the spirit of TODO MVC illustrating the basics of Sling based development.

 ## Installation